-If your child received free school meals before the schools closure, you are entitled to receive vouchers from your school.
+If your child received free school meals, you are entitled to receive vouchers from your school for the summer holidays.

 Most of our schools are offering vouchers but you will need to check with your school about what they will provide.

 More information about the Covid summer food fund